AguaClara/UASB/summer2018report.md

 ### Biogas Capture System

-The team has begun preliminary discussions with M-dawg regarding the Biogas Capture system, and will be having
+The team has begun preliminary discussions with Monroe regarding the Biogas Capture system, and will be having

 ## Fabrication manual